-How can I help lower the risk for COVID-19?
+How can I help lower my risk for COVID-19 during an active outbreak?

 - Wash your hands often throughout the day.
 Use soap and water.
 Rub your soapy hands together, lacing your fingers, for at least 20 seconds.
 Rinse with warm, running water.
 Dry your hands with a clean towel or paper towel.
 Use hand sanitizer that contains alcohol if soap and water are not available.
 Teach children how to wash their hands and use hand sanitizer.

 - Cover sneezes and coughs.
 Turn your face away and cover your mouth and nose with a tissue.
 Throw the tissue away.
 Use the bend of your arm if a tissue is not available.
 Then wash your hands well with soap and water or use hand sanitizer.
 Teach children how to cover a cough or sneeze.

 - Wear a face covering (mask) when needed.
 Use a cloth covering with at least 2 layers.
 You can also create layers by putting a cloth covering over a disposable non-medical mask.
 Cover your mouth and your nose.

 - Try to keep space between you and others when you are out of the house.
 Avoid crowds as much as possible.
 Wear a face covering when you must be around a large group and cannot keep space between you and others.

 - Clean and disinfect high-touch surfaces and objects often.
 Use disinfecting wipes, or make a solution of 4 teaspoons of bleach in 1 quart (4 cups) of water.